sihoonchoi/GALJ-MOF/README.md

 If you use GALJ-MOF in a scientific publication, please cite the following paper:

 S. Choi, D. S. Sholl, and A. J. Medford, Gaussian Approximation of Dispersion Potentials for Efficient Featurization and Machine-Learning Predictions of Metal-Organic Frameworks, *J. Chem.
-Phys.* (2022) (Submitted)
+Phys.* 2022, 156, 214108.
+DOI: https://doi.org/10.1063/5.0091405

 ---